 Takeaway

-While welcoming a kitten into your family is a joyful time, it can bring with it new challenges for new and seasoned pet parents.
+While welcoming a kitten into your family is a joyful time, it can bring with it new challenges for new and even seasoned cat parents.
 With a little patience and a whole lot of love, navigating your kitten’s first night of sleep and taking care of them in the long run will be a breeze.